 Can I see independent verification of your claims?To see an independent review of all the available computerized test competition, see this article.
 The CANS-MCI is the only test that receives a positive reference for its exceptional usability with elderly patients.

 What are we able to do with the tests?This test battery is designed to help every clinician, from the family physician who sees the patient routinely to the specialist that may encounter the patient after a referral.
 The tests track the current status and exact rate of change in a patient’s cognitive abilities and gives the earliest possible “heads up” alert to the possibility of decline, whatever the cause.

 How do patients feel about the tests?The CANS-MCI is so user friendly that virtually all patients who can see and can touch a screen with a finger can take the tests without assistance and emerge from testing proud of their success at “using the computer”.

 What are the benefits of this kind of testing?Tracking the current status of a patient’s cognitive abilities provides the earliest possible detection of decline.
-The biological and genetic markers of high risk may precede active symptoms by many years, so instead of detecting a patient’s propensity to eventually acquire Alzheimer’s, the CAN-MCI detects the first pre-Alzheimer’s symptoms of decline.
+The biological and genetic markers of high risk may precede active symptoms by many years, so instead of detecting a patient’s future propensity to acquire Alzheimer’s, the CAN-MCI detects the first pre-Alzheimer’s symptoms of decline.